 To change a major and/or an adviser after you have already declared your major, fill out the Change of Major/Adviser form.
 Return the completed form (with all required signatures) to the Registrar's Office.

 If you wish to apply for a special or combined major, please discuss requirements and procedures with your Class Dean.
-Once you are at the point of making application, please follow the instructions on the Office of the Dean of Studies., and obtain the necessary signatures, conveying support for your proposed major.
-These forms should be submitted at the
+Once you are at the point of making application, please follow the instructions on the Special Major form or the Combined Major form, and obtain the necessary signatures, conveying support for your proposed major.
+These forms should be submitted at the Office of the Dean of Studies.

-To request changes to special or combined majors that have already been approved (see above), please fill out the Petition for Changes to a Combined or Special Major.
+To request changes to special or combined majors that have already been approved (see above), please fill out the Petition for Changes to a Combined or Special Major form.
 Return the completed form (with all required signatures) to the Registrar's Office.

 A minor is not required.
 To declare a minor, submit the form available at the Registrar's Office.
 A student may file the Minor Elective form at any time, but the minor will not be recorded until the student has completed all required courses with grades of C- or higher.